chazzka/clanekcathedral/clanek.md

 Applications ranging from medical data (https://www.sciencedirect.com/science/article/pii/S016926072300411X), aeronautics (https://www.sciencedirect.com/science/article/pii/S1877050922007207), to Industry 4.0 (https://www.sciencedirect.com/science/article/pii/S2199853122010253).
-The datamining field here gets
+The datamining field here has been branching out lately, to address the specific needs.
+The IoT datamining can

 - start with lots of refs
 - describe the problem